Aziz-Chebil/Coding-With-Qiskit---1.x/README.md

 To run these notebooks, you would need to install MiniConda (or Anaconda).
 Then, follow this video to install all the packages you will need: https://www.youtube.com/watch?v=dZWz4Gs_BuI&list=PLOFEBzvs-VvrgHZt3exM_NNiNKtZlHvZi&index=3&ab_channel=Qiskit

-*Installing some packages will take some time, so be patient!*
+*Installing some packages will take some time, so be patient :)*
 **But, I can tell you learning Qiskit was fun for me and it will be for you too !!**